Tuesday, December 15, 2009

 Funerals were really something back then

-This is the figurehead on the funeral carriage that took Lord Nelson's body from where it was lying in state to his resting place at St. Paul's Cathedral in London.
+This is was the figurehead on the funeral carriage that took Lord Nelson's body from where it was lying in state to his resting place at St. Paul's Cathedral in London.
 The thing is a smidge over a meter long and is supposed to evoke the nautical figureheads on ships of the day.
 It makes one wonder just why it is that figureheads have vanished off of modern vehicles (even including their miniature cousins, hood ornaments) pretty much everywhere except in Texas, and whether they could be brought back someday.
 Perhaps it would take the death of a national hero the way Nelson was regarded in his day, migrating downmarket from the funeral pomp into daily life once more starting with luxury vehicles.
 Soon everybody would have their own personal talisman guiding the way as they thunder down the road.
 Boats too.

 Sunday, October 04, 2009